moloch54/WPscrap/README.md

 Fast and stealth WordPress scanner, no api-key, no limitation.
 Use the top-notch free open-source API www.wpvulnerability.net

-I'm looking for contributors to dev an auto-exploit module.
+I'm looking for contributors helping me to dev an auto-exploit module.

 # Installation
 ```sh